newrelic/nri-vsphere/README.md

 ## Installation

 To install the integration, follow the official [documentation](https://docs.newrelic.com/docs/integrations/host-integrations/host-integrations-list/vmware-vsphere-monitoring-integration).
-We recommend using your operating system native package manager.
+We recommend using your operating system's package manager.

 ## Getting started